clearydude/hls_parser/README.md

 ## Usage

-To run the parser, simply use `cargo run` in the hls_parser directory.
+To run the parser, use `cargo run` in the hls_parser directory.
+This will build and run the binary.

+There are also some tests!
+You can run those by using `cargo test` in the hls_parser directory.

 ## Stretch Goals